sinsunsan/archiref_wiki/Chrome-debugger.md

 * Emulate other user agent
 * Search a string in all files loaded !
 CMD + Opt + F in dev tools

+### Breakpoints

+Event listener breakpoints

+* **How to localize the cause of a specific event**
+Place a listener on a specific event, then trigger the event and look at the call stack (source tab).
+You should localize the script and line responsible for this event